Here’s the Thing:

 #3.
 Sign off with gratitude

 But signing off with “thank you” is more than good manners.
 It’s also an effective way to get a response.
-That’s what the team behind email scheduling app Boomerang concludes after analyzing email closing lines in over 350,000 email threads.
+That’s what the team behind the email scheduling app Boomerang concludes after analyzing email closing lines in over 350,000 email threads.

 They report that emails which end with some variation of “thank you” tend to fetch response rates between 63% to 65% (almost 1.3 times better than emails signed off with “Best”).

-Closing Lines that Close Deals
+Best Email Closing Lines for Closing Deals

 #1.
 The CUSP Closing (Clear, Uncluttered, Short, Personal)